veraPDF/veraPDF.github.io/develop/index.md

 ### Validating a PDF File
-You only need to initialise once, whichever version you're using, now the code to validated a file called `mydoc.pdf` against the PDF/A 1b specification is:
+You only need to initialise once, whichever version you're using, now the code to validate a file called `mydoc.pdf` against the PDF/A 1b specification is:

 ```java
 PDFAFlavour flavour = PDFAFlavour.fromString("1b");